 - School to provide space for specialized trauma therapist.

 At least quarterly, key HWC stakeholders will review and evaluate HWC and make recommendations for improvement as necessary.

 - Community partners

-The Team will assess the following to determine the effectiveness of DCI: academic achievements; truancies; and disciplinary reports.
+The Team will assess the following to determine the effectiveness of HWC: academic achievements; truancies; and disciplinary reports.
 The meeting will not focus on specific cases.